Morten Jensen (football coach): Viking

-On 19 December 2017, he became assistant coach under Bjarne Berntsen at newly relegated Eliteserien club Viking FK.
+On 19 December 2017, he became assistant coach under Bjarne Berntsen at newly relegated Eliteserien club Viking.
 He served as an assistant coach for three seasons, in which the club earned promotion to the top division in 2018, and won the Norwegian Football Cup in 2019.
 On 26 November 2020, it was announced that head coach Bjarne Berntsen would leave Viking after the 2020 season.
 Simultaneously, it was announced that Jensen and Bjarte Lunde Aarsheim would replace Berntsen, taking over as joint head coaches on two-year contracts.
 Like Jensen, Lunde Aarsheim was also an assistant coach at the club before being appointed head coach.
 They took charge ahead of the 2021 season.
 Viking finished the 2021 season in third place, and on 25 March 2022, the head coaches' contracts were extended until the end of the 2025 season.
+On 25 November 2024, the contracts were extended until the end of the 2028 season.